iNDS-Team/iNDS/README.md

 Installing iNDS
 ------------------------
-All Instructions on Building and Installing INDS can be found [here](https://github.com/WilliamLCobb/iNDS/wiki)
+All Instructions on building and installing iNDS can be found [here](https://github.com/WilliamLCobb/iNDS/wiki)

 Reporting Bugs
 ------------------------